jeremenichelli/personal-site/posts/2020-05-12-a-progressive-search-experience-in-next.md

 Is the _name_ attribute in our input necessary?
 Do we need to wrap everything in a form?
 What about setting the _action_ on the form?
 The short answer is, to fetch data with JavaScript, you don't need any of those.

-But in the same way you have to write back all the native functionality of a `button` element when using a `div`, writing a semantically correct form will save you from a lot of heavy lifting while enabling a better and more accessible experience out of the box.
+But in the same way you have to write back all the native functionality of a `button` element when using a `div`, writing a semantically correct form will save you from a lot of heavy lifting while enabling a better and more accessible experience at the same time.

 ```js
 import React, { useState } from 'react'